 A Color Enhancer

-The vibrant color of many processed meats, such as ham or hot dogs, is partially due to salt.
-The presence of salt helps promote and maintain color, whether artificial or natural and prevents it from turning gray or muddy.
-Salt also increases caramelization in the bread crust, helping to create that golden color.
+The vibrant color of many processed types of meat, such as ham or hot dogs, is partially due to salt.
+The presence of salt helps promote and maintain color and prevents it from turning gray or muddy.
+Salt also increases caramelization in a bread crust, which helps it get that golden color.